 Follow the instructions for the Vote by Mail ballot carefully.
 Sign and date the ballot certificate

 Federal Write-In Ballot Uniformed and Overseas Absentee Voting Act

-If you have not received your originally requested Vote by Mail (absentee) ballot – a Federal Write-In Absentee Ballot (FWAB) can be used as an emergency back-up absentee ballot, provided you are:
+If you have not received your requested Vote by Mail (absentee) ballot – a Federal Write-In Absentee Ballot (FWAB) can be used as an emergency back-up Vote by Mail (absentee) ballot.

 State Write-In Ballot

 State Write-In Ballots are only for general elections and the request must be submitted to your Supervisor of Elections between 180 days and 90 days (6 and 3 months) before the general election.

 · How to mark you choice on the ballot:

 · Write the candidates name or the name of the political party – the ballot will be counted for the candidate of the political party written, if there is such a party candidate on the ballot.

 · Notify the elections office of address changes so you don't jeopardize your active voter registration status – email is the best way.

 · Ballots can be returned by fax, but not by email.
 Access to faxed ballots in the elections office is extremely restricted and ballots are immediately placed in secrecy envelopes.
 Only the Voter's Certificate, which must be signed and dated, is examined.